Surbhi-sinha/Algorian-Backend/README.md

   - A compact, URL-safe means of representing claims to be transferred between two parties.
   - Used for securely transmitting information for authentication and authorization purposes.

-- **WebSockets:**
-  - Enables full-duplex communication channels over a single TCP connection.
-  - Facilitates real-time features such as live collaboration and instant notifications.

 - **Nodemon:**
   - A development utility that automatically restarts the server upon detecting file changes.
   - Enhances development workflow efficiency.